Blood Pressure Begins to Decline 14-18 Yrs Before Death

 The study was funded by the National Institute for Health Research School of Public Health Research Aging Well Programme in the U.K.; Collaborations for Leadership in Applied Health Research and Care, also in the U.K.; a doctoral research fellowship; and the National Institute on Aging Intramural Research Program in the U.S.

-* News Release by University of Connecticut: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (University of Connecticut).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.